-The prevalence of Alzheimer's Disease and Related Dementia (ADRD) is growing rapidly across the globe, posing significant health and economic challenges.
-A coordinated global response coupled with prioritizing research efforts is imperative to effectively address the global burden of ADRD [1,2].
-Since 2015, the Alzheimer's Association International Conference (AAIC) has hosted AAIC Satellite Symposiums in various world regions to highlight regional research advancements in ADRD and foster international collaborations aimed at identifying research gaps and priorities for diagnosis, prevention, and treatment.
-In 2023, the eighth AAIC Satellite Symposium was hosted in partnership with the Global Brain Health Institute (GBHI) in Mexico City, Mexico, to explore emerging approaches, priorities, and challenges in ADRD research within Latin America.
+The prevalence of Alzheimer's disease and related dementias (ADRD) is growing rapidly across the globe, posing significant health and economic challenges.
+A coordinated global response, coupled with prioritizing research efforts, is imperative to effectively address the global burden of ADRD.
+Since 2015, the Alzheimer's Association International Conference (AAIC) has hosted AAIC satellite symposiums in various world regions to highlight regional research advancements in ADRD and foster international collaborations aimed at identifying research gaps and priorities for diagnosis, prevention, and treatment.
+In 2023, the eighth AAIC Satellite Symposium was hosted in partnership with the Global Brain Health Institute (GBHI) in Mexico City, Mexico, to explore emerging approaches, priorities, and challenges in ADRD research within Latin America (LatAm).

-Latin American countries are encumbered by increased ADRD prevalence and incidence due to a fast demographic shift with accelerated growth of the aging population [2,3].
-Such trends place profound healthcare, social, and economic burdens on patients, caregivers, public health and social systems [4,5].
-A growing body of evidence also highlights the underrepresentation of vulnerable populations in Latin America in dementia research and healthcare settings [6,7].
-In recognition of the challenges and scientific opportunities in the region, the research landscape in Latin America has achieved a four-fold increase in funding from the Alzheimer's Association since the first AAIC Satellite Symposium in Mexico City in 2015.
-Indeed, in 2023, Alzheimer's Association funding supported 41 active research grants totaling over four million dollars.
-This funding includes the Multi-Partner Consortium to Expand Dementia Research in Latin America (ReDLat consortium, supported by the National Institute of Health-National Institute of Aging [NIH-NIA], the Alzheimer's Association, the Rainwater Charitable Foundation, The Bluefield project, Takeda, Alector, and GBHI), the Latin America Initiative for Lifestyle Intervention to Prevent Cognitive Decline (LatAm-FINGERS), which is taking place simultaneously in 12 LatAm countries, and the Dominantly Inherited Alzheimer's Disease Network in Latin America (DIAN-LatAm) operating in four countries, amongst others.
+Latin American countries are encumbered by increased ADRD prevalence and incidence due to a rapid demographic shift with accelerated growth of the aging population.^{2,3} Such trends place profound healthcare, social, and economic burdens on patients, caregivers, public health, and social systems.^{4,5} A growing body of evidence also highlights the underrepresentation of vulnerable populations in LatAm in dementia research and healthcare settings.^{6,7} In recognition of the challenges and scientific opportunities in the region, the research landscape in LatAm has achieved a four-fold increase in funding from the Alzheimer's Association since the first AAIC satellite symposium in Mexico City in 2015.
+Indeed, in 2023, the Alzheimer's Association funding supported 41 active research grants totaling over \$4 million.
+This funding includes the Multi-Partner Consortium to Expand Dementia Research in LatAm (ReDLat Consortium, supported by the National Institutes of Health-National Institute on Aging [NIH-NIA], the Alzheimer's Association, the Rainwater Charitable Foundation, The Bluefield Project, Takeda, Alector, and GBHI), the Latin America Initiative for Lifestyle Intervention to Prevent Cognitive Decline (LatAm-FINGERS), which is taking place simultaneously in 12 LatAm countries, and the Dominantly Inherited Alzheimer's Disease Network in Latin America (DIAN-LatAm) operating in four countries, among others.

-In this review, we provide a summary of the topics discussed at the 2023 AAIC Satellite Symposium in Mexico City.
-The topics included epidemiological research on dementia, the development and implementation of dementia National plans, and molecular, genetic, and biomarker advancements within the region Latin America.
-Further topics included the study of social determinants, Latin American initiatives, harmonizing and sharing data to develop collaborative research, strategies to reach diverse populations, progress in pharmacological and non-pharmacological interventions, and clinical trial experience in Latin America.
-The contribution of Biobanks to dementia science and their organization into networks in Latin America and the Caribbean were also discussed.
+In this review, we provide a summary of the topics discussed at the 2023 AAIC satellite symposium in Mexico City.
+The topics included epidemiological research on dementia, the development and implementation of national dementia plans (NDPs), and molecular, genetic, and biomarker advancements within LatAm.
+Other topics included the study of social determinants, Latin American initiatives, harmonizing and sharing data to develop collaborative research, strategies to reach diverse populations, progress in pharmacological and non-pharmacological interventions, and clinical trial experience in LatAm.
+The contribution of Biobanks to dementia science and their organization into networks in LatAm and the Caribbean were also discussed.